orels1/shaders.orels.sh/src/pages/index.md

 ### Using the VRChat Creator Companion

-Add the following repo listing to your VCC
+Use the button below

+{% add-to-vcc /%}

+Or add it manually by using the URL below:

 ```
 https://orels1.github.io/orels-Unity-Shaders/index.json
 ```

-Or use the Add to VCC button below

-{% link-button href="vcc://vpm/addRepo?url=https://orels1.github.io/orels-Unity-Shaders/index.json" variant="secondary" text="Add to VCC" /%}
+If you're not familiar with how to add new repositories to the VCC - [check out the VCC docs](https://vcc.docs.vrchat.com/guides/community-repositories).

 Open the Project Management screen for your project and add the "ORL Shaders" package.